awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-glue-trigger-action.md

 `Arguments`  <a name="cfn-glue-trigger-action-arguments"></a>
 The job arguments used when this trigger fires\.
 For this job run, they replace the default arguments set in the job definition itself\.
-You can specify arguments here that your own job\-execution script consumes, in addition to arguments that AWS Glue itself consumes\.
+You can specify arguments here that your own job\-execution script consumes, as well as arguments that AWS Glue itself consumes\.
-For information about how to specify and consume your own job arguments, see [Calling AWS Glue APIs in Python](http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-calling.html) in the *AWS Glue Developer Guide*\.
+For information about how to specify and consume your own Job arguments, see the [Calling AWS Glue APIs in Python](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-calling.html) topic in the developer guide\.
-For information about the key\-value pairs that AWS Glue consumes to set up your job, see the [Special Parameters Used by AWS Glue](http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-glue-arguments.html) topic in the developer guide\.
+For information about the key\-value pairs that AWS Glue consumes to set up your job, see the [Special Parameters Used by AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-glue-arguments.html) topic in the developer guide\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)